-(OCT.)
-YR.
-2045: THE FUTURE OF WHAT IT MEANS TO BE HUMAN – By 2045, our world will be both a fantastic and frightful place.
+(EARLY 2018) CITIZEN: “YR.
+2045: THE FUTURE OF WHAT IT MEANS TO BE HUMAN” – By 2045, our world will be both a fantastic and frightful place.
 Advances in biotech, nanotech, artificial intelligence, virtual reality, etc. will redefine our concepts of aging, disease, intellect, recreation and innovation in ways that will challenge our current notions of human identity and capacity.
 What kinds of conversations are tech futurists having today as they look out, 20 to 30 yrs. into our futures?
 What role does spirituality play into this future, specifically the belief that people are made in the image of God with an eternal soul?
-SPEAKERS: TBD TIME: 7-8:45 PM WHERE: TBD.
+SPEAKERS: TBD TIME: 7-8:45 PM WHERE: TBD CONTACT: firstname.lastname@example.org.
 All CITIZEN events are free and open to the public.

-(WEDS, MAY 3RD) SOCIAL JUSTICE – Panel discussion with those who have devoted themselves to serving the poor/oppressed.
+(WEDS, MAY 3RD) CITIZEN: “SOCIAL JUSTICE” – Panel discussion with those who have devoted themselves to serving the poor/oppressed.
 What should we seek to change, the heart or the system?
 What succeeded in helping vs. hurting those we serve?
 What role does faith and spirituality play in seeing people and situations from God’s perspective?
-SPEAKERS: Caroline Freer (Servants Asia), Richard Parks (USC School of Social Innovation), Lilly Tokuyama (Share & Do Good) TIME: 7-8:45 PM WHERE: Share & Do Good in Long Beach (map).
+SPEAKERS: Caroline Freer (Servants Asia), Richard Parks (USC School of Social Innovation), Lilly Tokuyama (Share & Do Good) TIME: 7-8:45 PM WHERE: Share & Do Good, Long Beach (map).
 All CITIZEN events are free and open to the public.

-(MON, MAY 8TH) DEPRESSION/SUICIDE & HOPE – Depression & suicide issues have touched most of us in some way, either directly or through someone we know.
+(MON, MAY 8TH) CITIZEN: “DEPRESSION/SUICIDE & HOPE” – Depression & suicide issues have touched most of us in some way, either directly or through someone we know.
 To what extent does medicine offer solutions?
 How would we counsel those struggling in a way that offers hope and healing?
 Do God and the scriptures offer any help?
-SPEAKERS: Jenn Chen (PsyD), Jason Ho (M.D.), Tim St. John (ACBC), TIME: 7-8:45 PM WHERE: East West Bank in Cerritos (map) park @ underground parking @ Royal Garden restaurant.
+SPEAKERS: Jenn Chen (PsyD), Jason Ho (M.D.), Tim St. John (ACBC), TIME: 7-8:45 PM WHERE: East West Bank in Cerritos (map).
 All CITIZEN events are free and open to the public.

-(MON, JUNE 12TH) THE HUMAN SIDE OF CANCER AND (IM)MORTALITY – Every one of us, in some way, has been touched by cancer.
-This night will explore the human struggle, doubt, pain, loss and hope that the journey of cancer evokes as well as a Christian perspective on life and mortality.
-Come hear the testimonies of a doctor, a social worker, cancer survivors, and a pastor as they share the human toll and/or spiritual strength they experienced when this disease entered their lives and the lives of those around them.
-SPEAKERS: Dr. Saro Armenian (Pediatric Oncologist, City of Hope), Natalie Gorbunoff (LCSW, City of Hope), Jennifer Sentani/Peter Lam (cancer survivors) TIME: 7-8:45 PM WHERE: East West Bank in Cerritos (map) park @ underground parking @ Royal Garden restaurant.
+(MON, JUNE 12TH) CITIZEN: “THE HUMAN SIDE OF CANCER AND (IM)MORTALITY” – Every one of us, in some way, has been touched by cancer.
+This night will explore the human struggle, doubt, pain, loss and hope that the journey of cancer evokes.
+Come hear the testimonies of a doctor, a chaplain, a cancer survivor, and a pastor as they share the human toll and/or spiritual strength they experienced when this disease entered their lives and the lives of those around them.
+SPEAKERS: Various speakers in healthcare + ministry fields TIME: 7-8:45 PM WHERE: East West Bank in Cerritos (map).
 All CITIZEN events are free and open to the public.

-(WEDS, JUNE 21ST) A POST-CHRISTIAN SPIRITUAL CULTURE & THE CHURCH – The fastest growing spiritual group in America is not Christianity, Catholicism or Islam.
-It is those who would classify themselves as the “nones” or “I’m spiritual and a good person, I’m just not into traditional religion”.
-How do we understand this mashup spiritual culture?
+(WEDS, JUNE 21ST) CITIZEN: “THE CHURCH IN A POST-CHRISTIAN AMERICA” – The fastest growing spiritual group in America is not Christianity, Catholicism or Islam.
+It is those who would classify themselves as the “nones” or “I’m spiritual and a good person, I’m just not religious”.
+What are the implications of living in this current spiritual culture?
 Are we living in a time where “in those days (Israel) had no king, everyone did as he saw fit.”
 (Judg.
 21:25)?
-What is driving the “I’m spiritual and good, I’m just not into traditional religion” movement?
-What voice should followers of Jesus have in a post-Christian spiritual world now largely defined by Gen-Xer’s and Millenials?
-SPEAKER: Pastor Chris Fukunaga TIME: 7-8:30 PM WHERE: Solid Coffee Roasters in Cerritos (map).
+What factors are defining the “I’m spiritual and good, I’m just not religious” movement?
+What voice should followers of Jesus have with a post-Christian spirituality defined largely by Gen-Xer’s and Millenials?
+SPEAKER: Pastor Chris Fukunaga (City Bible Church) TIME: 7-8:30 PM WHERE: Solid Coffee Roasters in Cerritos (map).
 All CITIZEN events are free and open to the public.